 Notice we don’t include Internet Explorer and Safari in our main comparison.

-Meanwhile, Apple’s Safari web browser is still used by Mac owners.
-However, it’s not available on Windows, Android, or Chrome OS, so we removed it from our list as well.
+Meanwhile, Apple’s Safari web browser is still used by Apple device owners.
+However, it’s not available on Windows, Android, or Chrome OS, so we removed it from our primary list.

 Most browsers are compatible with web standards and handle performance with relative ease.
 A casual user probably won’t notice a difference in the rendering speed between today’s modern browsers, as all six are much faster and leaner than those of a few years ago.

-We switched to the latest Jetstream 2 benchmark — which focuses on modern web applications — and Edge has retained it’s number one ranking.
-Although there’s a twist: The old Edge version wouldn’t complete the test, so the winner is the Chromium version.
-Opera is in second place and Chrome is close behind, with Firefox coming in last place with a significantly lower score.
+We switched to the latest Jetstream 2 benchmark — which focuses on modern web applications — and Edge has retained its top ranking.
+There’s a twist, though: The old Edge version wouldn’t complete the test, so the winner is the Chromium version.
+Opera is in second place, and Chrome is close behind, with Firefox coming in last place with a significantly lower score.

-Mozilla’s Kraken benchmark has Firefox in a strong first-place finish with Edge Chromium coming in second and Chrome in third.
-Opera comes in third and the old Edge finishes in dead-last.
+Mozilla’s Kraken benchmark has Firefox in a strong first-place finish, with Edge Chromium coming in second, and Chrome in third.
+Opera comes in fourth, and the old Edge finishes in dead-last.

 Interestingly, Chrome and Edge Chromium fell way behind in the HTML5 compliance test.
-Opera comes in first and Firefox in second.
+Opera comes in first, and Firefox comes in second.

-Finally, we also tested how much RAM each browser uses, both with no tabs open and then with 10 tabs open accessing the same popular sites.
+Finally, we also tested how much RAM each browser uses, both with no tabs open and then with ten tabs open accessing the same popular sites.
 We made sure that each browser had no extensions running, and we let each browser settle in before looking at its memory use.
-For the test with 10 tabs open, we averaged memory use when all of the tabs were first opened and then five minutes later, to account for any variability.
+For the test with ten tabs open, we averaged memory use when all of the tabs were first opened and then five minutes later to account for any variability.

 It’s not a scientific test, but it should be sound enough to give an idea of which browsers are the most and least efficient in terms of taking up your RAM.
-We found Opera to use the least RAM both when first opened and Firefox used the least with all 10 tabs loaded.
-Chrome was much less efficient with multiple tabs opened while Edge Chromium was a solid performer in both instances.
+We found Opera to use the least amount of RAM when first opened, while Firefox used the least with all ten tabs loaded.
+Chrome was much less efficient with multiple tabs opened, while Edge Chromium was a solid performer in both instances.